Easy Red Lentil Curry with Coconut Milk (30 Minute Recipe)

 The best part?
 It’s made with only 8 humble (and pantry-friendly!) ingredients, tastes amazing, and can be on your table in 30 minutes.

-And don’t get me wrong – this curry is made from simple, pantry-staple ingredients, but it still packs a mighty flavor punch!
-Not only are these ingredients simple, but they are also very budget-friendly and can be found in most grocery stores.
+This simple curry is made from simple, pantry-staple ingredients, but it still packs a mighty flavor punch!
+The ingredient list is short and very budget-friendly and can be found in most grocery stores.
 You can typically find dried red lentils near the canned beans, or with the other bagged and dried pulses.

 This whole dish cooks in less than 30 minutes – meaning you have the perfect amount of time to cook up a pot of fluffy white rice to serve alongside it.
 If you’re looking for an even easier option, try serving this curry with some naan or roti for a totally fuss-free side!